DepthComputation/InSpaceType_Benchmark/README.md

         |---- ...
 ```

+## <div align="">Analysis tool</div>

-Then go to each subfolder and see respective README instruction for evalution.
+Go to each subfolder and see respective README instruction for evalution.
+All the execution results contain a pile of *.txt file. *-all means overall performance.
+H1-H3 means level of hierarchy. and H1_xx means scene space type number.
+See [space_type_def.yml](https://github.com/DepthComputation/InSpaceType_Benchmark/blob/main/space_type_def.yml) for space type number definition.

 [InSpaceType all data](https://drive.google.com/drive/folders/1EjdInytpvYWBT3BmQIDsTzFyP0dngP1U?usp=sharing): This contains 40K RGBD pairs, about 500G the whole InSpaceType dataset.
 The whole data is split into 8 chunks.
 Please download all chunks in the folder and extract them.

 The data is indexed by <seq_num> folders.
 In each folder, it contains images and depth maps.

 ## <div align="">Analysis in a nutshell</div>